peterddrummond/xspde_matlab/doc/source/xsim.rst

 :func:`step`

     is the algorithm or method computes each space-time point in the lattice.
 This also generates the random numbers fields at each time-step.
 It can be user-modified by setting the handle in.step.
+The default is ``in.step = xRK4``.

 :func:`observe`